-Another thing to be concerned with is how making renovations can create gaps in coverage.
+Another thing to be concerned with is how a home renovation can create gaps in insurance coverage.
 For instance, as mentioned, renovating the kitchen and bathroom areas can cause rate increases while also making you eligible for discounts.
 Nevertheless, depending on how lavish you decide to make your new kitchen or bathroom, this may result in a gap in coverage.
 If you are upgrading from reasonably priced materials to more expensive ones, the full value of your new kitchen or bathroom may not be covered.
 Depending on how much is being spent, this could cause a gap in coverage of hundreds or even thousands of dollars.
-The best method of avoiding this is to consult with a homeowners insurance professional before, during, and after making these renovations.
+The best method of avoiding this is to consult with a homeowners insurance agent before, during, and after making these changes to your home.

 If you are embarking on a large-scale renovation that requires the use of a person or team of contractors for an extended period of time, you may need to add extra coverage to ensure the workers are covered in case of injury.
 While there is often coverage through your present homeowners insurance policy, it will likely be insufficient if you are making renovations that will take weeks or months to complete.
 Therefore, you may need to update your homeowners insurance policy or purchase a separate policy to address this issue, in particular.